 Kyoto in autumn is a kaleidoscope of colors, and with so many temples in the city, it can be a little intimidating to even begin planning your itinerary.
 When we visited, my wife was actually four months pregnant, so my idea was to break it down into four parts of the city, and see the best the city has to offer in the easiest way possible.

 Traveling around Japan and like to save money?
 You can find all kinds of discounts and deals for train passes, activities, entrance tickets and more on Klook.
 We use it often and highly recommend it!
-For great small-group tours, you can also try GetYourGuide.
+Sign up here and a 350 yen credit will be applied to your account.

 Every November, the leaves of the maple trees planted at many of the city’s fantastic temples turn deep red, while other autumn foliage transforms to vibrant reds, oranges, and yellows.
 Much of the city puts on this autumn attire, and it’s truly a sight to behold.